IT4Change/IT4C.dev/docs/people/wolfgang-huss.md

 <!-- Seit meinem 14.
 Lebensjahr, also seit Anfang 1983, beschäftige ich mich nun schon mit Programmierung.
 Dabei bin ich durch einige Phasen interessanter technologischer Veränderungen gegangen.
-Diese erlernte ich Überwiegend autodidaktisch und in Pairing-Sessions. --> Since I was 14 years old, i.e. since the beginning of 1983, I have been involved in programming.
+Diese erlernte ich Überwiegend autodidaktisch und in Pairing-Sessions. --> Since I was 14 years old, that is since the beginning of 1983, I have been involved in programming.
 I have gone through several phases of interesting technological changes.
 I learned these mainly self-taught and in pairing sessions.